apify/crawlee/README.md

     // Create an instance of the PuppeteerCrawler class - a crawler
     // that automatically loads the URLs in headless Chrome / Puppeteer. const crawler = new Apify.PuppeteerCrawler({
-        // Let the crawler fetch start URLs from the list
+        // The crawler will first fetch start URLs from the RequestList
-        // and use the queue for the newly discovered URLs requestList,
+        // and then the newly discovered URLs from the RequestQueue requestList,
         requestQueue,

         // Run Puppeteer in headless mode.
-If you turn this off, you'll see the scraping
+If you headless to false, you'll see the scraping
         // browsers showing up on your screen.
 This is great for debugging.
         launchPuppeteerOptions: { headless: true },

         // This function will be called for each URL to crawl.
+        // Here you can write the Puppeteer scripts you are familiar with,
+        // with the exception that browsers and pages are automatically managed by Apify SDK.
-        // It accepts a single parameter, which is an object with the following fields:
+        // The function accepts a single parameter, which is an object with the following fields:
         // - request: an instance of the Request class with information such as URL and HTTP method
         // - page: Puppeteer's Page object (see https://pptr.dev/#show=api-class-page)
-        // Here you can write the Puppeteer scripts you are familiar with,
-        // with the exception that browsers and pages are automatically managed by Apify SDK.
         handlePageFunction: async ({ request, page }) => {
             console.log(`Processing ${request.url}...`);